Information Center (800) 917-0043 or firstname.lastname@example.org

 If you are a commercial farmer and you are piling up agricultural vegetation to burn on land that is going to stay in agriculture, you must get a Pile Burn permit from Ecology.
 You may also use this application if you have a documented pest emergency.
 If you are a commercial farmer, you do not need a permit from Ecology for the following types of agricultural burning:

-Burning in areas that are 1/2 acre or less in size, such as:
+A permit is required if you are burning in areas that are 1/2 acre or less in size, such as:

 This permit allows drivers to haul reducible loads with Canadian weights from the Canadian border to Sumas, Washington.
 Carriers applying for this permit must be licensed to their maximum in Washington State.